-This section allows setting non-volatile UEFI variables commonly described as NVRAM variables.
-Refer to man nvram for more details.
-The macOS operating system extensively uses NVRAM variables for OS - Bootloader - Firmware intercommunication.
-Hence, the supply of several NVRAM variables is required for the proper functioning of macOS.
+Has plist dict type and allows to set volatile UEFI variables commonly referred as NVRAM variables.
+Refer to man nvram for more details. macOS extensively uses NVRAM variables for OS - Bootloader - Firmware intercommunication, and thus supplying several NVRAM is required for proper macOS functioning.

-Each NVRAM variable consists of its name, value, attributes (refer to UEFI specification), and its GUID, representing which 'section' the NVRAM variable belongs to.
-The macOS operating system makes use of several GUIDs, including but not limited to:
+Each NVRAM variable consists of its name, value, attributes (refer to UEFI specification), and its GUID, representing which 'section' NVRAM variable belongs to. macOS uses several GUIDs, including but not limited to: